alykotb/My-projects/ReadMe.md

 You have to install the above mentioned libraries in your Jupyter Notebook's project.

-Run the second notebook cell to read the dataset's file whe running the code locally:
+Run the second notebook's cell to read the dataset's file whe running the code locally:
 ```
 df = pd.DataFrame()
 path  = "u.data"